AnatuGreen/Various-Simple-Calculators/README.md

 # Various-Simple-Calculators

 This is a collection of simple calculators, I will keep updating them as the days go by.
 I have not styled this at all.
-I just wanted the functionality so it is just HTML and Javascript and everything on the same single file.
+I just wanted the functionality so it is just HTML and Javascript.

 You can use it as you please but give credit to me.